This post may contain affiliate links. Please read how we make money for more information.

 14. Pet Sitting

-If you are looking for side hustle ideas for working moms and you love animals, pet sitting is a great opportunity to consider.
+If you are someone who loves animals, pet sitting is a great opportunity to consider.

 Many people need someone to watch their pets for a day or for several days while they are away on vacation, a business trip, or for another reason.
 As much as many people would love to take their fur babies with them, it isn’t always practical.
 Not all pets travel well, and not all hotels are pet friendly.